vietfin/vietfin/CONTRIBUTING.md

 ## Codebase structure

-The codebase is structured as 3 layers:
+At high level, the codebase is structured as 3 layers:

-The 1st layer, "Facade", is a recreation of the [hierarchical structure](https://docs.openbb.co/platform/reference) of the user-facing commands of OpenBB.
-It includes the dummy class `VietFin`, and its components (i.e. `Funds`, `Equity`, `EquityPrice`, etc.).
+The 1st layer, "Facade", is a recreation of the [OpenBB's hierarchical structure](https://docs.openbb.co/platform/reference) for user-facing commands.
+It includes a "wrapper" class named `VietFin`, and its components (i.e. `Funds`, `Equity`, `EquityPrice`, etc.).
 The word "Facade" coming from [Facade Design Pattern](https://faun.pub/design-patterns-in-python-facade-pattern-4f495746301d).

 ```mermaid
 ---